Dictionary

 • Incineration, both in backyards and on a commercial scale, emits air pollutants, including things like dioxins, furans, and particulate matter.

+Of course, one of the problems with this way of viewing waste management is that it assumes the stuff we throw in the trash has no value – that it is indeed “waste.”
 The global population is expected to produce 3.40 tonnes of solid waste by 2050.
 With statistics like these, we need to turn our thinking around and think of leftover materials as resources for making new products.
 Here, the problem of “waste management” becomes an opportunity for resource extraction – a new way of “mining” the earth for materials to use in the manufacturing stream.
+An integrated waste management approach attempts to solve this problem by considering the entire life cycle of a product and determining the best processing method for it in order to extract as much useful material while saving energy, water, and other resources.